 JBF Food and Beverage Investment Fund for Black and Indigenous Americans

-The James Beard Foundation Food and Beverage Investment Fund for Black and Indigenous Americans is coming soon.
+The application period for the second round of the James Beard Foundation Food and Beverage Investment Fund for Black and Indigenous Americans is now closed.

 BIPOC in the United States face systemic barriers and racial inequities that prevent many from moving into positions of leadership and/or ownership in the food and beverage industry.
 America’s Black and Indigenous communities in particular have faced oppression for centuries, and were foundational groups upon which American systemic racism was designed.
 Through the processes of kidnapping, slavery, colonization, and mass genocide, these groups endured atrocities that resulted in systems designed to oppress them and eventually oppress all people of color.
 These systems became a part of the fabric of our country.

 The American food system is particularly relevant when understanding the history and oppression of Black and Indigenous people.
 The structure of the American food system was built, literally and figuratively, on the backs of Black and Indigenous Americans.
 From knowledge of the native foods already present in the Americas, to agricultural know-how for the newly introduced crops—such as African rice—which would become American food staples, to the preservation of cooking techniques from their native cultures, and the influence of these groups on America’s food culture and food system cannot be overstated.
 And yet, throughout American history, the contributions, cultures, and identities of these groups have been appropriated for the profit of others with no monetary or other benefit to their communities.